 by Olivier Poirier-Leroy.
 Join his weekly motivational newsletter for competitive swimmers by clicking here.

-Last summer in Rio we saw one of the strangest and funniest moments in Olympic swimming history.
+The Rio Olympics brought us one of the strangest and funniest moments in Olympic swimming history.

 In the ready room before the men’s 200m butterfly semi-finals Chad le Clos of South Africa, the man who out-touched Michael Phelps in the event four years ago, got up in Phelps’ eye-line and performed a series of shadow boxing moves, high paced arm shakes, and more, clearly trying to distract Phelps.